How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 When you execute this command, you are doing two things.
 The sudo apt update command updates the package lists for upgrades for packages that need upgrading, as well as new package lists for packages that just came out.
 The sudo apt upgrade command then upgrades the actual packages.

-The Arduino IDE can be installed directly from the official Ubuntu repository using the APT method.
+The APT method can install the Arduino IDE directly from the official Ubuntu repository.
 The repository often carries a stable software version, ensuring a balance between new features and reliability.
 However, it might not be the absolute latest version available.
 If you need the most recent version of Arduino IDE, consider using the Flatpak or Snapcraft method, which we’ll explore later.

 The command to install Arduino IDE using APT is: